19hours/sg-statutes/Acts/Employment of Foreign Manpower Act.md

 (5) Where in respect of the employment of any person there has been any contravention of subsection (1), that person shall not, by reason only of such contravention, be deemed to be employed under an illegal contract of employment.

-### Self-employed persons carrying on certain occupations to apply for work permits
+### Self-employed foreigners to apply for work passes

-10\.—(1) The Minister may, from time to time by notification in theGazette, prohibit any person, not being a citizen of Singapore and not being employed under a contract of service, from engaging in any trade, calling, occupation or other activity for the purposes of gain that is specified in the notification unless he has obtained a work permit for that purpose.
+10\.—(1) No self-employed foreigner shall engage in any trade, vocation, profession or other activity for the purpose of gain in Singapore unless he has obtained a valid work pass which allows him to work in Singapore.

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall —
+(2) Any self-employed foreigner who contravenes subsection (1) shall be guilty of an offence and shall —

-(a) be liable on conviction to a fine of an amount of not less than 24 months’ levy and not more than 48 months’ levy or to imprisonment for a term not exceeding 12 months or to both; and
+(a) be liable on conviction to a fine not exceeding $15,000 or to imprisonment for a term not exceeding 12 months or to both; and

-(b) on a second or subsequent conviction, be punished with imprisonment for a term of not less than one month and not more than 12 months and shall also be liable to a fine of an amount of not less than 24 months’ levy and not more than 48 months’ levy.
+(b) on a second or subsequent conviction, be punished with imprisonment for a term of not less than one month and not more than 12 months and also be liable to a fine not exceeding $15,000.

+(3) Where a court has convicted a person for the contravention of subsection (1), the court shall, in addition to imposing on that person any other punishment, order the payment by him of a sum which is equal to the levy which would have been payable if a valid work pass had been issued for the period during which the person was engaged in a trade, vocation, profession or other activity for the purpose of gain in Singapore, and any such payment ordered shall be recoverable as a fine.

-(3) For the purpose of subsection (2) —
+(4) For the purposes of this section —

-(a) “levy” means the monthly rate of levy applicable to the person engaged in the trade, calling, occupation or other activity in contravention of subsection (1) at the date when he was found to be so engaged, and a certificate issued by the Controller and tendered in court shall be prima facie evidence of such rate; and
+(a) the levy payable shall be determined using the lowest applicable monthly rate of levy as specified in an order made by the Minister under section 11 in respect of the trade, vocation, profession or other activity engaged in by the self-employed foreigner at the date when he was first so engaged, and a certificate issued by the Controller and tendered in court shall be prima facie evidence of such rate;

+(b) for the avoidance of doubt, where a person has been convicted of an offence under subsection (2), and he has on a previous occasion been convicted for contravening section 10(1) of the Employment of Foreign Workers Act in force immediately before the date of commencement of the Employment of Foreign Workers (Amendment) Act 2007, the first-mentioned conviction shall be considered a second or subsequent conviction under subsection (2); and

-(b) all convictions against the same person for the contravention of subsection (1) at one and the same trial shall be deemed to be one conviction.
+(c) all convictions against the same person for the contravention of subsection (1) at one and the same trial shall be deemed to be one conviction.

-[37/95]
+[30/2007 wef 01/07/2007]

-### Levy in respect of employment of certain classes of foreign workers or other persons
+### Levy in respect of foreign employee or self-employed foreigner

-11\.—(1) The Minister may, by order published in theGazette, provide for the imposition of a levy of such amount as may be specified in the order on employers in respect of any foreign worker or class of foreign workers or on persons who have, pursuant to section 10(1), obtained a work permit to engage in any trade, calling, occupation or other activity for the purposes of gain.
+11\.—(1) The Minister may, by order published in theGazette, provide for the imposition of a levy of such amount as may be specified in the order on employers in respect of any foreign employee or class of foreign employees or on self-employed foreigners who have, pursuant to section 10(1), obtained a work pass to engage in any trade, vocation, profession or other activity in Singapore for the purpose of gain.

-(2) The levy shall continue to be payable unless the work permit has been suspended or cancelled.
+(2) The levy shall continue to be payable unless the work pass ––

+(a) has expired;

+(b) has been suspended or revoked by the Controller; or

+(c) has been cancelled by the Controller on application by the employer.

+[30/2007 wef 01/07/2007]

 (3) Any order made under subsection (1) may provide for the recovery of the levy in such manner and through such channels as may be specified in the order.

-(4) Where the amount of the levy payable by any employer or person in respect of any month is not paid within such period as may be specified in the order, the employer or person shall be liable to pay a penalty on the amount for every day the amount remains unpaid commencing from the first day of the month succeeding the month in respect of which the amount is payable.
+(4) Where the amount of the levy payable by any employer or self-employed foreigner in respect of any month is not paid within such period as may be specified in the order, the employer or self-employed foreigner shall be liable to pay a penalty on the amount for every day the amount remains unpaid commencing from the first day of the month succeeding the month in respect of which the amount is payable.

-(5) The penalty under subsection (4) shall be calculated at the rate of 2% per month or the sum of $5 whichever is the greater, but, subject to that, the total penalty shall not exceed 30% of the amount of levy outstanding.
+(5) The penalty under subsection (4) shall be calculated at the rate specified by the Minister, by notification published in theGazette, or the sum of $5, whichever is the greater, but, subject to that, the total penalty shall not exceed 30% of the amount of levy outstanding.

-(6) The Controller may, in any case in which he thinks fit, remit or refund in whole or in part any penalty due under subsection (4).
+(6) The Controller may, in any case in which he thinks fit, waive, remit or refund in whole or in part any penalty due under subsection (4).

 [37/95]

-(7) Any levy and penalty due from and payable by any employer or person shall be recoverable by the Controller, or any person duly authorised by the Controller to act on his behalf, as a debt due to the Government.
+(7) Any levy and penalty due from and payable by any employer or self-employed foreigner shall be recoverable by the Controller, or any self-employed foreigner duly authorised by the Controller to act on his behalf, as a debt due to the Government.

 (8) For the purposes of reimbursing any person authorised by the Controller to act on his behalf for the expenses incurred by him in the collection and recovery of the levy, the Minister may authorise the person to be paid such amount as the Minister may determine.

-(9) In any proceedings for the recovery of any levy and penalty due thereon which any employer or person is liable to pay, a certificate purporting to be under the hand of the Controller certifying the amount of the levy and penalty due thereon payable by the employer or person shall be prima facie evidence of the facts stated therein.
+(9) In any proceedings for the recovery of any levy and penalty due thereon which any employer or self-employed foreigner is liable to pay, a certificate purporting to be under the hand of the Controller certifying the amount of the levy and penalty due thereon payable by the employer or self-employed foreigner shall be prima facie evidence of the facts stated therein.

-### Extent of validity of work permit
+### Extent of validity of work pass

-12\.—(1) A work permit shall be valid only in respect of the trade or occupation and the employer and foreign worker specified therein.
+12\.—(1) A work pass for a foreign employee shall be valid only in respect of the trade or occupation, the type of employment, the employer and the foreign employee that may be specified therein.

+(2) A work pass for a self-employed foreigner shall be valid only in respect of the trade, vocation, profession or activity and the self-employed foreigner that may be specified therein.

-(2) A work permit shall be valid for the period specified in the work permit unless it is suspended or cancelled by the Controller.
+(3) A work pass shall be valid for the period specified in the work pass unless it is earlier suspended or revoked by the Controller, or earlier cancelled by the Controller on the application by the employer or self-employed foreigner, as the case may be.

+[30/2007 wef 01/07/2007]

-### Custody of work permit, etc.
+### Custody of work pass, etc.

-13\.—(1) A work permit shall not be transferable.
+13\.—(1) A work pass holder shall not allow any other person to have possession of his work pass.

-(2) A foreign worker who is in possession of his work permit shall hand over the work permit to his employer on the last day of his employment with that employer who shall return the work permit to the Controller within 7 days of the date thereof.
+(2) If required by the Controller, a foreign employee shall hand over the work pass to his employer on the last day of his employment with that employer.

+(3) An employer who is handed a work pass under subsection (2) shall return the work pass to the Controller within 7 days of the date he receives the work pass.

-(3) Upon demand by an employment inspector, the work permit of a foreign worker shall be produced for inspection.
+(4) Upon demand by an employment inspector, a work pass holder shall produce his work pass for inspection.

+[30/2007 wef 01/07/2007]

-### Loss, etc., of work permit
+### Loss, etc., of work pass

-14\.—(1) When a work permit has been lost, destroyed or defaced, the foreign worker or the employer or the self-employed person, as the case may be, shall report to the Controller within 7 days of such loss, destruction or defacement, and the Controller shall issue a duplicate work permit. on payment of the prescribed fee.
+14\.—(1) When a work pass has been lost, destroyed or defaced, the foreign employee or the employer or the self-employed foreigner, as the case may be, shall report to the Controller within 7 days of such loss, destruction or defacement, and the Controller may issue a duplicate work pass. on payment of the prescribed fee.

-(2) Where the foreign worker or the employer or the self-employed person recovers possession of the work permit after notifying the loss of the work permit, the foreign worker or the employer or the self-employed person, as the case may be —
+(2) Where the foreign employee or the employer or the self-employed foreigner recovers possession of the work pass after notifying the loss of the work pass, the foreign employee or the employer or the self-employed foreigner, as the case may be —

-(a) may retain the work permit if no duplicate work permit has been issued by the Controller under subsection (1); or
+(a) may retain the work pass if no duplicate work pass has been issued by the Controller under subsection (1); or

-(b) shall forthwith return the work permit so recovered for cancellation if a duplicate work permit has been issued by the Controller under subsection (1).
+(b) shall forthwith return the work pass so recovered to the Controller for revocation if a duplicate work pass has been issued by the Controller under subsection (1).

-(3) A person who finds or comes into possession of a work permit other than his own shall forthwith deliver it to the Controller.
+(3) A person who finds or comes into possession of a work pass other than his own shall forthwith deliver it to the Controller.

-### Onus of proof
+### Burden of proof

 15\.
-The onus of proving the truth of the contents of a written application for a work permit under sections 7 and 10 shall be on the person who makes the application.
+The burden of proving the truth of the contents of a written application for a work pass under section 7 shall be on the person who makes the application.

+[30/2007 wef 01/07/2007]

 ### Powers of employment inspector